SNAP Benefits in Wyoming: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time.
-You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.
 To get started, link your EBT card to the app.

-After you make a purchase, scan your receipt with Benny to receive cashback on your SNAP-eligible items.
+After you make a purchase, scan your receipt with Benny and receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.